 The ICC’s competence to try individuals for the crime of aggression has been under debate since the inception of the Rome Statute.
-After the 2010 Review Conference in Kampala, a resolution passed addressing the definition of the crime, amending the statute and outlining how the court will establish its jurisdiction over such crimes.
+After the 2010 Review Conference in Kampala, a resolution passed addressing the definition of the crime, amending the statute, and outlining how the court will establish its jurisdiction over such crimes.
 As of February 2018, 35 States have ratified the “Kampala amendments.”
 They are: Andorra, Argentina, Austria, Belgium, Botswana, Chile, Costa Rica, Croatia, Cyprus, Czech Republic, El Salvador, Estonia, Finland, Georgia, Germany, Iceland, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Netherlands, Palestine, Panama, Poland, Portugal, Samoa, San Marino, Slovakia, Slovenia, Spain, Switzerland, Trinidad and Tobago, and Uruguay.
-Although the amendments have now been ratified by over 30 States – a requirement for the amendments to enter into force – the ICC cannot exercise jurisdiction over crimes of aggression until July 17, 2018, according to the Assembly of States Parties December 2017 resolution that activated the ICC’s exercise of jurisdiction over crime of aggression.
+The amendments entered into force after the ratification of 30 States, allowing the ICC to exercise jurisdiction over crimes of aggression as of July 17, 2018.
+The Assembly of States Parties December 2017 resolution activated the ICC’s exercise of jurisdiction over crime of aggression.

 To date, the ICC Prosecutor has initiated investigations into eleven “situations” which have been referred to the ICC by the States involved or by the UN Security Council, or initiated proprio motu.
 These are: